dxw in Leeds

-Opening in Leeds marks the beginning of an exciting new phase for dxw digital and our clients and I’d like to share the thinking behind the move.
+Opening in Leeds marks the beginning of an exciting new phase for dxw and our clients and I’d like to share the thinking behind the move.

 Expanding outside London

-dxw digital is here to help public sector teams make good technology decisions and build better services and we can better achieve this with truly national reach.
+dxw is here to help public sector teams make good technology decisions and build better services and we can better achieve this with truly national reach.
 Increasingly we are working on-site with client teams, which is hard to do if you are restricted to London and the South East.
 In central government, there is also an increased effort to increase its presence outside London.

-dxw digital has strong links with Leeds already through our work with NHS England and the Department of Health and Social Care (DHSC).
+dxw has strong links with Leeds already through our work with NHS England and the Department of Health and Social Care (DHSC).
 We’ve visited Leeds many times over the last few years.

 There is a massive government presence in and around Leeds.
 Over 7% of civil servants are located in Yorkshire, with a significant number of these based in Leeds, mainly working at the Department of Health, the Department for Work and Pensions, Home Office, HMRC, Defra and the Highways Agency.